-When a sudden jolt occurs the back and neck are often forced forward or backward quickly and unexpectedly which can cause the following in the lower back.
+When a sudden jolt occurs, the back and neck are often forced forward or backward quickly and unexpectedly, which can cause the following injuries in the lower back.

 Find a Personal Injury Lawyer,